sn4k3/UVtools/README.md

 Open, view, extract, edit and convert SL1 files generated from PrusaSlicer.

-This simple tool can also give you insight of supports and find some failures.
+This simple tool can give you insight of supports and find some failures.
 Did you forget what resin or orther settings you used on a project?
-This can also save you, check every setting that were used with.
+This can also save you, check every setting that were used with or simply change them!

 Youtube video: https://www.youtube.com/watch?v=hJD2cgF5rxs